Rutuja1193/DSW-Classification-Problem/README.md

 ## Task Summary:

 The Non-Banking Financial Company (NBFC) is developing a classification model to predict loan repayment behaviour, specifically identifying potential defaulters and non-defaulters.

+The primary goal is to:

+• Develop a classification model to predict loan repayment behavior.

+• Identify potential defaulters and non-defaulters.

-The primary goal is to enhance risk assessment and improve the loan approval process.
+• Enhance risk assessment and improve the loan approval process.

 ## Data Overview: